-Emily is the seamstress producing the aprons, totes and other items on her Singer sewing machine.
+Emily is the seamstress producing the aprons, rice bags and other items on her Singer sewing machine.
 She carries on a family tradition, as her mother was an accomplished seamstress herself, who even sewed her own wedding dress at the age of nineteen!
-Emily also creates the jewelry and cares for the peacocks that live here and provide the feathers for some of our items.
-She also has an interest in herbalism and creates the natural body care items here as well.
-Plants like comfrey, jewelweed and calendula are grown in the farm's gardens here before they become the soothing salves we offer here.
+Emily creates the jewelry and cares for the peacocks that live here and provide the feathers for some of our items.